firesidefiction/firesidefiction.github.io/about.md

 Fireside accepts original, previously unpublished submissions of short fiction, of any genre, up to 4,000 words.
 That’s a hard limit, so please don’t ask if your 4,015-word story is OK.
 It’s not.
 We ***do not*** accept unsolicited submissions of novels, comics, poetry, art, photography, or anything other than short stories of up to 4,000 words.
 Again, don’t ask.
 Don’t query.
 Just don’t.

-If you submit a novel or anything way over the word count limits, we’ll probably blacklist you.
+If you submit a novel or anything way over the word count limits, we’ll probably not want to work with you in the future, and we'll make a note of that.

 Under our new, more frequent submissions schedule, you can only submit one story per submissions period.
 If you get a rejection, you can’t submit again during that period.